danefortun/danefortun/README.md

 I am a Senior at Drexel University, a transfer from Northampton Community College ('25).
 I often spend my time playing video games, such as Fortnite or VALORANT.
 <br><br>
+I honestly don't have much more to say, if you'd like to know more about me whether it be in the professional or personal aspects, please look at these two links.
+<a href="danefortun.com/personal.html">Personal</a> | <a href="danefortun.com/professional.html">Professional</a>
 <!--
 **danefortun/danefortun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.